Updated: November 8, 2021

 Truth: Yes & No…

-Mini-split systems dry the air but do they adequately dehumidify indoor living spaces below 60% Relative Humidity to prevent mold growth?
+Mini-split systems dry the air but do they adequately dehumidify indoor living spaces below 60% Relative Humidity?

-These systems only dry the air, which limits the capabilities of multi-split systems removing moisture from the air.
-Unfortunately there are too many variables to consider, after in depth research the following questions were not fully answered.
+These systems only dry the air, which limits the capabilities of multi-split systems removing moisture from rooms.
+Unfortunately, there are too many variables to consider, after in-depth research, the following questions were not fully answered.

-An average family of four produces 25 pints of moisture a day, through cooking, cleaning, laundry, showers, perspiration, even breathing and more.
+An average family of four produces 25 pints of moisture a day, through cooking, cleaning, laundry, showers, perspiration, even breathing, and more.
 These units “dry” 4 pints of water an hour on average (some less), and would have to run for over 6 hours non-stop to compensate for the added moisture.
-Mini-splits were not designed to run 6 hours non-stop.
+Mini-split systems were not designed to run 6 hours non-stop.
 The main function is to cool – not dehumidify.
 Integrating an escape route for the added moisture is key.

 Is dehumidifying the space left to the tenant to oversee and manage?